 The Confirmation Program at Visitation Church has these pre-registration requirements:

 - Students in our Confirmation program must be in high school throughout their participation in the two year process.
+If you are a Senior and wish to get confirmed, please speak to the Coordinator.

 - Students must have been baptized before starting Confirmation program.
 If student has not had their First Communion, please talk to program coordinator to set one up.